semantic-flow/sflo-dendron-notes/sflow.contributors.general-guidance.md

 - meshes support multiple RDF formats (.trig, .jsonld, etc.)
 - be mindful of RDF terminology and concepts
 - Uses DCAT for dataset catalogs
-- When referring to IRIs or URIs that are part of a semantic mesh, use the term URLs instead of IRI or URI
+- When referring to IRIs or URIs that are part of a semantic mesh, prefer the term URLs instead of IRI or URI
+  - if you see a reference to IRI or URI, it might need updating, or it might mean a distinction should be drawn

 ## Documentation